coloal/Cellular-Automata/README.md

  ![setting window](https://github.com/coloal/Cellular-Automata/blob/master/SettingsWindow.png)

- Now we can see the output of the first epoch, after pushing the botton "DIBUJAR", everytime we push this botton we create a new generation.
+ Now we can see the output of the first epoch, after pushing the botton "DIBUJAR", everytime we push this botton we create a 640 new generations(since every row is generation).

  ![Display window](https://github.com/coloal/Cellular-Automata/blob/master/ExampleCellularAutomata.png)